nanoy42/mailman-telegram-webhook/README.md

 Create the folder `/usr/lib/python3/dist-packages/mailman_telegram/webhook` and copy the `__init__.py` file inside.

+You will need the python-telegram-bot package (as specified in the dependencies files).

 Then copy the `mailam-telegram-webhook.cfg` file to `/ect/mailman3` and edit it :

  * You need to set the token to a valid telegram bot token